Informfully/Documentation/docs/source/overview.rst

 --------------------------

 Participants download the app from the respective storefronts (**Android** or **iOS**).
-Once the app is installed, users sign in using either experiment-specific credentials that were provided to them or they create a new account.
+Once the app is installed, users sign in using either experiment-specific credentials that were provided to them or they creating a new account.
 User credentials/accounts can be generated in batches when setting up an experiment.

 In a subsequent step, users can be prompted to complete an intake survey to create a detailed user profile.